jalfonsosuarez/sveltekit_test/README.md

   - Add some styles to footer.
   - Upload this README.

+  #2024-05-29

+  - Today I can't work in project :(

 ## To start project in dev mode

 1. Fork or dowload it.
-2. Into a project folder, execute to install node modules:
+2. Into project folder, execute to install node modules:
    `npm i`
 3. To start project, type
    `npm run dev` or `npm run dev -- --open`